Richard Konteh

-Richard Konteh (born February 4, 1963) is a Sierra Leonean educator, public servant, and a businessman.
+Richard Konteh (born February 4, 1963) is a Sierra Leonean educator, public servant, and businessman.

 Born in Gbendembu Village in the Gbendembu Ngowahun Chiefdom, Bombali District, Northern Province.
 He married his wife Isatu Zama Konteh (née Sankoh) in 1992.
-Together they have two children: Iyerich and Richard Jr. Richard has a bachelor's degree, a post-graduate diploma and a master's degree from Njala University, as well as a master's degree, a post-graduate diploma and a doctoral degree from the University of Dortmund in Germany.
+Together they have two children: Iyerich and Richard Jr. Richard has a bachelor's degree, a post-graduate diploma and a master's degree from Njala University, as well as a master's degree, a post-graduate diploma, and a doctoral degree from the University of Dortmund in Germany.
 He taught English and Geography at the Wesleyan Secondary School in Kamakwie for 2 years and lectured at Njala University College from 1993 to 2003.
-He also worked as Programme Manager, Monitoring and Evaluation for the Catholic Relief Services (CRS) Sierra Leone between 2000 and 2003, and later worked as Programme Manager for ECOWAS/UNDP Regional Programme from 2003 to 2005 in Peace building and Post Conflict Reconstruction in West Africa.
+He also worked as Programme Manager, Monitoring and Evaluation for the Catholic Relief Services (CRS) Sierra Leone between 2000 and 2003, and later worked as Programme Manager for ECOWAS/UNDP Regional Programme from 2003 to 2005 in Peacebuilding and Post Conflict Reconstruction in West Africa.

 Konteh was first appointed to Cabinet as Deputy Minister of Finance and Economic Development by President Ernest Bai Koroma shortly after his election on 17 September 2007.
 He was later appointed Minister of Trade and Industry in 2010, and Chief of Staff in the Office of the President in 2013.

 Konteh is currently a candidate for the leadership of the All People's Congress (APC party) ahead of the 2023 Sierra Leone presidential and parliamentary elections.
 He is one of several candidates contesting for the APC leadership.
 Konteh is campaigning under the platform of unity, hence nicknamed "D-Unifier."